WebOfTrust/WOT-terms/docs/How we did/load-glossary-weboftrust-in-docusaurus.md

 ## Result

-This is the Github pages result from the step by step above
+This is the Github pages result from the step by step above:

 https://weboftrust.github.io/WOT-terms/glossary.html